caneroj1/TCNJ_Code/Dota2_Script/README.txt

-This is a script I wrote in Python that processes match information from the game Dota2.
+This is a script I wrote in Python that processes match information from the game Dota 2.

 The filename specified on line 7 is the name of a file that I retrieved previously that contains a list of my most recent 100 matches.
 This script opens that file, and three other files that are all necessary before the processing actually begins.